wick3dr0se/sysfetch/README.md

 </div>

 ## How to Use:
-install single dependancy - 18.5kb, pre-installed on most linux on arch linux
+install single dependancy - 18.5kb, pre-installed on most linux systems

+on arch linux

 > **#**&ensp; `sudo pacman -S wmctrl`